-As a starting point, a Decision Tree classification algorithm is used to separate between signal (muon) and background (protons and pions) samples in Data and MC.
-The chosen technique is a well-known solution for binary classification (DecisionTreeClassifier from scikit-learn library).
-The main advantages of the algorithm are its robustness, transparency, and limited number of hyper-parameters for optimization.
+As a starting point, a Decision Tree classification algorithm is used to separate between signal (muon) and algorithm are its robustness, transparency, and limited number of hyper-parameters for optimization.
 Events in both samples were labeled using time-of-flight detectors only.
 Later, the Cherenkov counter tags will be used to fix the muons.
-The following variables are chosen as an input to the Decision Tree: hit multiplicity in an event, first and last fired layers, splitting layer number (the lowest number of a layer having $\geq 2$ hits), and number of hits in the last layer.
+The following variables are chosen as an input to the Decision Tree:

+914 background (protons and pions) samples in Data and MC.
+The chosen technique is a well-known solution having ≥ 2 hits), and number of hits in the last layer.
 The normalized distributions of hit multiplicity per event and last fired layer number for muons compared to protons with momentum p = 1 GeV/c and p = 6 GeV/c obtained with SPD Range System (MC) are shown on Fig. 4.32 and Fig. 4.33.